Understanding the Benefits of Solar Panels Before 2025

 But if you expect to move within a few years or your roof is aging, it’s likely not worth rushing to install before the credits expire.

-With many of the generous energy efficiency tax credits set to expire at the end of this year, clients often ask whether it’s still worth rushing to install solar panels, geothermal heat pumps, insulated windows, and more.
-As with so many things in finance and in life, the answer is: it depends.
+With many generous energy efficiency tax credits set to expire at the end of this year, I often hear the question: is it still worth rushing to install solar panels, geothermal heat pumps, insulated windows, and more?
+As with many aspects of finance and life, the answer is: it depends.

 The Case for Solar Panels

-Let’s start with solar panels, since they’re one of the most expensive purchases (and biggest potential credits) available under the Residential Clean Energy Tax Credit and Energy Efficient Home Improvement Tax Credit programs.
+Let’s start with solar panels.
+They are one of the most significant purchases (and biggest potential credits) available under the Residential Clean Energy Tax Credit and Energy Efficient Home Improvement Tax Credit programs.

 When Solar May Not Make Sense